minsun-ss/mads/README.md

 #### SIADS 642 - Deep Learning I

 #### SIADS 643 - Machine Learning Pipelines
-The "time I should know how to use Git" course.
+The "about time I should learn to use Git" course.
 If you already have a regular dev style background this course should take you, like, less than an hour or two to get through.
 I'm not even a dev and I finished this in less than 16 hours (this includes the time I slept and went to work).
 Videos short and to the point, which I actually find very nice, actually.
 I actually learned quite a bit in this course, but it is also not a long course.